Article

 What are the employer's obligations regarding payroll?

-Among the main obligations of the employer regarding payroll are issuing timely payments, making the correct deductions, complying with tax and social contribution declarations and payments, and providing digital payroll receipts (or paystubs).
+Among the main obligations of the employer regarding payroll are issuing timely payments, making the correct deductions, complying with tax rates and social contribution declarations and payments, and providing digital payroll receipts (or paystubs).

 When managing payroll with Deel, payroll receipts are automatically generated following Mexican laws and complying with the standards requested by the SAT.